REST client examples

 Replace the id value with the appropriate value you received in the first step.

-Furthermore, you should update the time value to a recent timestamp in order to make it easy to find back the measurement on Cumulocity IoT UI later.
+Furthermore, you should update the time value to a recent timestamp in order to make it easy to find back the measurement on Cumulocity UI later.

 Note the data format for timestamp values which is explained as date-time in the Swagger/OpenAPI Specification.